stmicael/stmicael/README.md

 ### Hi there 👋

 Nice to meet you

-i am Emeka Mbaoma Michael
+I am Emeka Mbaoma Michael

-i am a Frontend developer inview
+I am a Frontend developer inview